yoelhor/aad-b2c-tools/README.md

 ![Application Insights](media/ai.png)

 ### App Settings
 Allows you to manage the values of your Azure AD B2C environments.
-When you execute the **B2C policy build** command, the extension finds and replace the values of your settings with the ones configure in the policy file, and creates a directory that contains all of your policy files (after the replacement).
+When you execute the **B2C Policy build** command, the extension finds and replace the values of your settings with the ones configure in the policy file, and creates a directory that contains all of your policy files (after the replacement).
 In the following example, the extension replaces the keys with the value configure in the `appsettings.json` file:
 - {Settings:Tenant}
 - {Settings:IdentityExperienceFrameworkAppId}
 - {Settings:ProxyIdentityExperienceFrameworkAppId}